aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 # EVPN ebgp-multihop | Optional
 # Default of 3, the recommended value for a 3 stage spine and leaf topology.
-# Set to 15 to allow for very large and complex topologies.
+# Set to a higher value to allow for very large and complex topologies.
 evpn_ebgp_multihop: < ebgp_multihop | default -> 3 >

 # BGP peer groups encrypted password